-To read details about the concern for toxicants in vintage Tupperware products, I encourage you to read my original post on the subject here (and please also read all of the comments and responses on that post for the full conversation.)
+To read details about the concern for toxicants in vintage Tupperware products, I encourage you to check out our original article on the subject here (and please also read all of the comments section with related responses on that post for the full conversation).
 Thank you!
-[Please also scroll down to see all of the images – which include close ups of the product numbers on the item pictured.]
+(Please also scroll down to see all the images, which include close-ups of the product numbers on the item pictured.)

-To see more vintage Tupperware products I have tested, click on the links below (these will be live as soon as each of the posts is up!)
+To see more vintage Tupperware products we have tested, click on the links below (these will be live as soon as each article is published)!

 - Yellow Vintage Tupperware